ircv3/ircv3-specifications/extensions/multiline.md

 NOTE: In these examples, `<SPACE>` indicates a space character which would otherwise not be clearly visible.

-Client sending a mutliline batch
+Client sending a multiline batch

     Client: BATCH +123 draft/multiline #channel
     Client: @batch=123 PRIVMSG #channel hello